 According to Smashing Magazine, a business is at its most professional when the corporate image is approached with care, understanding and respect.
 This means that your logo should be the best it can be, designed by a professional to put forth an image of professionalism.

 For a startup, this has an added benefit of establishing that image before you’re even open.
 Everyone has seen those startups that take a year to get a site launched and another eight months after that to properly establish their brand identity and corporate image, which then leaves the entire company scrambling to afford a rebranding effort while still in its infancy.
 By starting off on the right foot, your company can avoid this pitfall altogether, and start building customer interest and loyalty as soon as the logo goes live on your website’s homepage (even if it is still under construction).

 Appeal to the Right People From the Beginning

 SitePoint’s report on a logo’s effect on reaching a target audience has this right: your business needs something that people will find both appealing and memorable.
 If you want anyone to do business with you, your company needs an identity that is copacetic with your vision and your products or services.
-A professionally designed logo should manage just that, using imagery and colors that catch the attention of the right people and impact them in the right way.
+Professionally designed logos or custom buttons should manage just that, using imagery and colors that catch the attention of the right people and impact them in the right way.